 Please Note: It's very important when training entities to follow the best practices explained below - particularly regarding not partially labelling paragraphs.

 To understand how well the platform is able to predict each entity enabled for a dataset (particularly the trainable ones), see here.

 Example verbatim with both assigned and predicted entities

 Please Note: It’s important that you reject incorrect entity predictions, but if the highlighted text was in fact a different entity (this would be more common for date-related entities) that you apply the correct one afterwards (see below on how to apply entities).

-To apply an entity to some text where Re:infer may not have predicted it, users simply need to highlight the section of test like you would if you were going to copy it.
+To apply an entity to some text where the platform may not have predicted it, users simply need to highlight the section of test like you would if you were going to copy it.

 A dropdown menu will appear, as shown below, containing all of the entities that you have enabled for your dataset.
 Simply click the correct one to apply it, or press the corresponding keyboard shortcut.

 The default keyboard shortcut for each entity is the letter is starts with.
-If more than one entity starts with the same letter, one will be assigned at random to the other (as seen below).
+If more than one entity starts with the same letter, one will be assigned at random to the other.

 An example verbatim showing entity application modal

 Once an entity has been applied, it will be highlighted in colour with a bold outline (see below).
 Each entity type will have its own specific colour.